 In order to register for Running Start courses students must be enrolled at a public high school, go to an informational meeting at the community college where they will be attending classes as well as the informational session at Chief Sealth each spring.
 Students will then be given a Running Start Packet to complete for registration.
+Students need to take the college placement test at the community college they wish to attend and bring the results to their counselor along with, their parent signed RS packet.
 Students interested in Running Start should register in the Spring for Fall quarter.
 Things to be aware of when considering Running Start:

 - Students must be self-sufficient and able to manage the College and High School requirements and rules.

 - Students must read the Sealth announcements on the website everyday.

 - Students must review the program information at the South Seattle webpage and complete the Chief Sealth Running Start packet with parent signatures in order to register for RS courses.

 - Please note, that students should complete registration in the Spring, as the beginning of school year is a busy time and students may have to wait to meet with their counselors.